ncexs/ncexs-junkcleaner/README.md

 # 🧰 ncexs Toolkit

+✨ Welcome to the new era!
+Previously known as ncexs Junk Cleaner, this latest version has been rebranded and supercharged into ncexs Toolkit with more powerful and modular tools.
+Say goodbye to old .bat scripts and hello to a sleek PowerShell-based utility suite.

-🧼 Optimize and clean your Windows system in "one click" — no bloat, no drama.
+🧼 Optimize and clean your Windows system in one click — no bloat, no drama.
-Run the "PowerShell script" to manage cleanup, optimization, and security tasks from an interactive menu.
+Run the PowerShell script to manage cleanup, optimization, and security tasks from an interactive menu.

 ---

-## 📝 Menu Features
+## Menu Features

 1. Junk & Cache Cleaner – Cleans temporary files and browser cache
 2. Deep Cleanup – Removes uninstall leftovers, system cache, thumbnails, and orphaned registry keys